Dick Anderson: Miami Dolphins

-Anderson was selected by the Dolphins in the 1968 NFL/AFL Draft, and was named the AFL defensive rookie of the year.
+Anderson was selected in the third round by the Dolphins in the 1968 NFL/AFL Draft.
+He was named the AFL defensive rookie of the year.
 He was a three-time Pro Bowler in 1972, 1973 (in which he was NFL Defensive Player of the Year), and 1974, in which he was one of the leaders of the Dolphins well known No Name Defense.
 Anderson was also the president of the National Football League Players Association from 1975 until he retired.

 Although primarily a safety, he also served as the team's backup punter.
 In 1969 Miami's regular punter separated his shoulder late in the season and Anderson took over the punting duties for the Dolphins' last game of the season against the New York Jets.
 In Miami's undefeated season of 1972, Seiple injured his knee in a late season game against the Jets and Anderson had to punt late in that game.
 The Dolphins signed punter Billy Lothridge, who punted the next two games, but the Dolphins had to deactivate Lothridge for their next to last game against the New York Giants in order to activate quarterback Bob Griese, who had missed much of the season with an injury, and so Anderson had to take over the punting duties for that game.
 Seiple returned for the Dolphins' last game of the season and for the playoffs.